Suspending or Terminating Studies

 This section only applies to undergraduate students.

-If your request for review is successful, the Dean will contact you with conditions for your return to studies.
+If the appeal is successful, the Dean will contact you with conditions for your return to studies.
 If you do not meet these conditions (e.g. you do not pass the specified amount of credits within the time period given by the Dean) your studies may be terminated again.

 International students here at St Andrews on a Tier 4 visa should be aware that any terminations will be reported to the UKVI and their visa curtailed.